pombredanne/topicmodeling/README.md

 topicmodeling
 =============

-Internal topic modeling library in scala.
+Internal topic modeling library in python.
 See LICENSE for license details.

 \/\/\/\/\/\/\/\/